jordanhoare/covidData/README.md

 ## Background

-The purpose of this repo was to upskill on my SQL querying skills.
-In this project so far, I have used SSMS to explore time-series data of covid infections, testing, and demographic information.
+The purpose of this repo was to upskill on SQL querying skills.
+I used SSMS to explore time-series data of covid infections, testing, and demographic information across the world.
 Below are a list of  skills and functions I aim to demonstrate an understand of.

 </br>